carbon-language/carbon-lang/llvm/docs/SupportLibrary.rst

 ``lib/Support``, after implementing the generic (operating system independent) functionality needs to include the correct implementation using a set of ``#if defined(LLVM_ON_XYZ)`` directives.
-For example, if we had ``lib/Support/File.cpp``, we'd expect to see in that file:
+For example, if we had ``lib/Support/Path.cpp``, we'd expect to see in that file:

 .. code-block:: c++

   #if defined(LLVM_ON_UNIX)
-  #include "Unix/File.inc"
+  #include "Unix/Path.inc"
   #endif
   #if defined(_WIN32)
-  #include "Windows/File.inc"
+  #include "Windows/Path.inc"
   #endif

-The implementation in ``lib/Support/Unix/File.cpp`` should handle all Unix variants.
-The implementation in ``lib/Support/Windows/File.cpp`` should handle all Windows variants.
-What this does is quickly differentiate the basic class of operating system that will provide the implementation.
+The implementation in ``lib/Support/Unix/Path.inc`` should handle all Unix variants.
+The implementation in ``lib/Support/Windows/Path.inc`` should handle all Windows variants.
+What this does is quickly inc the basic class of operating system that will provide the implementation.
 The specific details for a given platform must still be determined through the use of ``#ifdef``.